Loading…

 Interior & exterior use

-Adiseal demonstrates its versatility by being suitable for both interior and exterior applications.
-Its exceptional performance surpasses that of specialized products, making it a superior choice for various sealing needs.
-Whether you require a black worktop sealant or a roof sealant, Adiseal delivers outstanding results in both scenarios.
+Adiseal is versatile for both interior and exterior use, outperforming specialized products, making it superior for diverse sealing needs.
+Whether you need a black worktop or roof sealant, Adiseal excels in both applications.

 How to use a black sealant